multifreded/hv20/day16/README.md

 ## Solution

-The challenge presented you with a 3D [STL]() file containing some sort of Rubik's Cube.
-Each face of the cube had 9 characters, each with a point to indicate the characters orientation.
+The challenge presents you with a 3D [STL] file containing some sort of Rubik's Cube.
+Each face of the cube has 9 characters.
+For each character there is a point indicating the character's orientation.

 [STL]: https://en.wikipedia.org/wiki/STL_(file_format)

 ![](stl_cube.png)

-Judging by the different orientations of the characters it was assumed that the cube would be solved, if 5 movments resulted in a cube state where each surrounding field's character would have the same orientation as the character of the center field.
-The goal is to find the correct 5 movments.
-Then the flag would be readable.
+Focusing on the different orientations of the characters it can be assumed that the cube will be solved, if all orientions on a cube face match the orientation of their face's center field after 5 cube movments.
+Then the flag will be readable.

 Since I had a Rubik's Cube at home, I used it to recreate the challenge's cube in real life:

-As with the other Rubic's Cube challenge there is a standard to define what exactly a cube movment is, how many there are and what their names are.
+As with the other Rubic's Cube challenge there is a notation standard that defines what exactly a cube movment is, how many there are and what their names are …

 | Code | Meaning        | Code | Meaning         | Code | Meaning         |
 |------|----------------|------|-----------------|------|-----------------|